Seed Starting Containers: The Real Dirt – Part 1

 Pros: cheap, readily available, sturdy, hole in the bottom for drainage

 Cons: time consuming to make many, too small to be useful for most seedlings, will likely need to be removed when planting.

 Egg Shells and/or Egg Cartons

 These are so adorable aren’t they?
-Using a cardboard egg carton filled with soil giving 12 little cells to start seeds they you just rip up and plan in the garden like the toilet tubes.
+Using a cardboard egg carton filled with soil, giving 12 little cells to start seeds then you just rip up and plant in the garden like the toilet tubes.
 And the egg shells couldn’t be more precious.
 HOWEVER…I won’t even do a pros and cons list on them because that’s it for pros (cute) and never mind that you’ll have to remove the seedling from that shell and crush it before it hits the soil, they are just too darn small.
 For both the carton and the shell you will have to delicately extract that little seedling before it has its true leaves and plant it in a bigger, deeper container.
 I say, why not just start with a bigger container and save the seedling the stress?

 They don’t have to be yogurt (shown here are cream cheese containers) but you get the picture.
 This is the equivalent of the plastic nursery pots.
 Just punch a few drainage holes in the bottom and Bob’s your uncle.
-My only suggestion is to check your plastic for food safety to make it isn’t toxic to yourself or your plants.
+My only suggestion is to check your plastic for food safety to make sure it isn’t toxic to yourself or your plants.